drufball/yosai/_drafts/first-mission.md

 <br />
 <br />

-As they moved further down the left tunnel, it widened into an oblong cavern with clusters of webbing covering alcoves and partially blocking the path.
-They heard skittering ahead and dulled the lantern.
+The tunnel widened into an oblong cavern.
+Clusters of webbing covered alcoves and blocked part of the path.
+They heard skittering ahead and shuttered the lantern, cutting off its light.

-As the lamplight dimmed, Moto realized something else was illuminating the cave.
-A large, pale white light was shifting erratically across the floor.
-It took Moto's brain a second to shift perspective and realize what the source of the light was.
+Something else was illuminating the cave.
+A pale white light emanated from the floor, shifting erratically across the walls and ceiling .
+It took a second to shift perspective and realize what the light was.

-Moto could see two more of the giant black spiders from earlier.
-But moving across the cavern floor between them was a spider that made them both look like toys.
+There were another two of the black spiders from earlier.
+But moving across the cavern floor between them was a spider that made them look like toys.
 It stood well over head height, with long delicate legs and dull grey skin that was mottled with chaotic patches of shining white.

-The light spider was moving between several large clumps of silk, running its forelegs across the bundles for some reason Moto couldn't discern.
-One of the bundles shifted weakly as the creature approached.
+The light spider was moving between several human-shaped clumps of silk, running its forelegs across the bundles.
+One of them shifted weakly as the creature approached.

 Moto grabbed Keta and pulled him away from the cavern.
 "That is _not_ the kind of spider Iruka was talking about."

 "Certainly not.
 What should we do?"

-"None of those web bundles was little boy sized.
-My guess is that it's more of the convoy that got ambushed.
+"Those clumps of web were too big to be the boy.
+My guess is that's the rest of the convoy.
 I say we leave this place and check out the other hallway.
-The kid's gotta be down that way."
+The kid's gotta be down the other way."

 "Some of the people in there were still moving."

-"Yeah, but we're not on a mission to save them.
-We can't risk alerting the rest of the nest that we're here.
-They may kill the boy."
+"Yeah, but they're not our mission.
+If we alert the nest that we're here they may kill the boy."

-"The same may happen to these people if we alert the nest when we rescue the child.
+"They may also kill these people when we rescue the child.
 I won't leave them here to die."
 Keta planted his feet.

-If they failed to save the boy, Soundstealer might never let them take on more of his missions.
-And he said this client was important.
-What if it was the same person who hired Soundstealer to attack Moto's village?
-Success here might be a big step to finding out.
+If the boy died, Soundstealer might never let them take on more of his missions.
+He said this client was important.
+What if it was the same person who hired him to attack Moto's village?
+Success here might be his best shot at finding out.

 "Keta, we're already doing a lot of good here.
-We're going to save this little kid.
+We're going to save this kid.
 If we try to save everyone, we might end up saving no one.
 Our chances are better if we stay focused."

 "I understand what you are saying, but I will not do math with people's lives."

 Moto tried to think of a convincing argument.
 Keta's face was set, his arms crossed defiantly.
 He was so confident in his abilities.
 Determined to help everyone he could.

-Did he really want to convince him?
+Did Moto really want to convince him?
 What would it do to Keta to leave people behind in the name of caution?

 Moto shook his head, angry at both sides of the argument.
 "Alright, fine.
-We'll give it a shot."
+We'll give it a shot.
+But you have to wait for me to make a plan."

 <br />